Eric P. Newman Graduate Seminar in Numismatics

 Applications are now open for the 2023 Summer Seminar!

 Applicants should direct their three evaluators to the form below.
 The ANS will not contact them independently.

 Applications and evaluations are due no later than February 24, 2023.

 For over half a century the American Numismatic Society, a museum of coins, money and economic history, has offered select graduate students and junior faculty the opportunity to work hands-on with one of the world‘s preeminent numismatic collections.
 With over three-quarters of a million objects, ANS’s collection is particularly strong in Greek, Roman, Islamic, and Far Eastern coinages, as well as medallic art.
 The rigorous eight-week course taught by the curatorial and research staff, guest lecturers and a visiting scholar introduces students to the methods, theories and history of the discipline.
 The seminar is meant primarily for those with limited or no numismatic background in order to familiarize students of (art) history, textual studies, and archaeology with a body of evidence that is often overlooked and poorly understood.

-Learn more about the Summer Seminar’s history with year-by-year lists of students and lecturers.
+The ANS Summer Seminar began in 1952.
+Learn more about the history with year-by-year lists of students and lecturers.

 Learn more about the Visiting Scholar in Residence program with a list of participants.